Haseeb Hameed's tour of India has been ended with Alastair Cook confirming he needs to return home to have surgery on his injured hand.

 England will now need to consider a replacement to the squad ahead of the Mumbai Test on December 8.
 They have Ben Duckett, who opened in Bangladesh, but he was dropped for Mohali in favour of Jos Buttler, having made 18 runs in three innings during the first two Tests.
 Gary Ballance is also in the party and could come into the middle order if Root stays at opener.

-Nick Gubbins, the Middlesex left-hand batsman, or Durham's Keaton Jennings will also be candidates as opening batsmen in county cricket while Essex's Tom Westley could be another option.
-All three are currently in the UAE as part of the Lions' winter programme.
+Nick Gubbins, the Middlesex left-hand batsman, or Durham's Keaton Jennings will be candidates as opening batsmen in county cricket while Essex's Tom Westley and Kent's Daniel Bell-Drummond, who are both right-handed, could be considered as well.
+All four are currently in the UAE as part of the Lions' winter programme.